Cyber Security Headlines – February 14, 2022

 Rising popularity of VR headsets sparks 31% rise in insurance claims

-The trend of crashing into furniture while in the metaverse provoked a 31% jump in home contents claims involving VR headsets last year, insurer Aviva said, marking a 68% overall increase since 2016.
+According to insurance company Aviva, “the trend of crashing into furniture while in the metaverse has provoked a 31% jump in home contents claims involving VR headsets last year.”
+This represents a 68% overall increase since 2016.
 Aviva’s UK office said the average VR-related claim for accidental damage in 2021 was about £650, often from broken TVs smashed by overenthusiastic gamers.

 Thanks to our episode sponsor, PlexTrac